Welcome to today's edition of the Rush 24-7 podcast.

 The FEMA office in Washington is closed.

-There are people nevertheless working 24-7 to clear the streets to fix power lines to get entire cities back to work.
+There are people nevertheless working 24-7 to clear the streets, to fix power lines, to get entire cities back to work.

-These are unsung heroes, and they are using the internal combustion engine and traditional energy uh sources in order to do their work.
+These are unsung heroes, and they are using the internal combustion engine and traditional energy sources in order to do their work.

 They never complain.

-And you know these guys that drive snow plows, they also drive to tea parties.
+And you know these guys that drive snowplows?

-Unsung heroes, the people outside their homes clearing the streets so everybody, including the environmentalist wackos, can get wherever they have to go to feed themselves, to restock their shelves at the grocery store, clearing the path so that the uh the restocking trucks uh can get to the grocery store.
+These are the guys that love Sarah Palin, probably listening to me at this very moment as we give them a shout out, unsung heroes, the people outside their homes clearing the streets so everybody, including the environmentalist wackos, can get wherever they have to go to feed themselves, to restock their shelves at the grocery store, clearing the path so that the restocking trucks can get to the grocery store.

 Thank God for the internal combustion engine, my friends.